smxi :: script navigation and choices

 - continue-no-kernel

-- super-advanced-options (some options that will be used only very rarely):
+- advanced-kernel-options (some options that will be used less often):

 - remove-kernel-metapackages

-- install-kernel-metapackages-custom (currently only for sidux kernel users)
+- install-kernel-metapackages-custom (currently only for Aptosid kernel users)

 - install-current-apt-kernel